BleuBleu/FamiStudio/Docs/docs/install.md

 On MacOS, you will need to install [Mono](https://www.mono-project.com/download/stable/#download-mac).

-GateKeeper can be quite agressive when first running the application.
+GateKeeper can be quite aggressive when first running the application.
 At first it will look like you simply cannot run it and it will give you the option to throw FamiStudio in the recycling bin.

 ![](images/GateKeeper1.png#center)